SBU-BMI/quip_cancer_segmentation/README.md

 # Citation
-     @article{le2019utilizing,
+     @article{le2020utilizing,
-       title={Utilizing Automated Breast Cancer Detection to Identify Spatial Distributions of Tumor Infiltrating Lymphocytes in Invasive Breast Cancer}, author={Le, Han and Gupta, Rajarsi and Hou, Le and Abousamra, Shahira and Fassler, Danielle and Kurc, Tahsin and Samaras, Dimitris and Batiste, Rebecca and Zhao, Tianhao and Van Dyke, Alison L and Sharma, Ashish and Bremer, Erich and Almeida, Jonas S. and Saltz, Joel}, journal={arXiv preprint arXiv:1905.10841},
+    title={Utilizing Automated Breast Cancer Detection to Identify Spatial Distributions of Tumor Infiltrating Lymphocytes in Invasive Breast Cancer}, author={Le, Han and Gupta, Rajarsi and Hou, Le and Abousamra, Shahira and Fassler, Danielle and Torre-Healy, Luke and Moffitt, Richard A and Kurc, Tahsin and Samaras, Dimitris and Batiste, Rebecca and others}, journal={The American Journal of Pathology},
-       year={2019}
+    year={2020},
+    publisher={Elsevier}
   }